- ODR Providers

 Since 1996, Professor Katsh has been involved in a series of activities related to online dispute resolution.
 He participated in the Virtual Magistrate project and was founder and co-director of the Online Ombuds Office.
 In 1997, with support from the Hewlett Foundation, he and Professor Rifkin founded the National Center for Information Technology and Dispute Resolution at the University of Massachusetts.
 During the Summer of 1999, he co-founded Disputes.org, which later worked with eResolution to become one of the first four providers accredited by ICANN to resolve domain name disputes.
 From 2004 - 2010, Professor Katsh was co-Principal Investigator, with Professors Lee Osterweil and Lori Clarke and Dr. Norman Sondheimer of the UMass Department of Computer Science, of two National Science Foundation funded projects to model processes of online dispute resolution.
 This work was also coordinated with the United States National Mediation Board.
 Professor Katsh is currently co-principal investigator in an NSF-funded project "The Fourth Party: Improving Computer-Mediated Deliberation through Cognitive, Social and Emotional Support."
 The frequently mentioned metaphor of technology as a “Fourth Party” was first proposed in Katsh and Rifkin’s Online Dispute Resolution (2001).

-Professor Katsh has chaired the International Forums on Online Dispute Resolution, held in Geneva in 2002 and 2003, Melbourne in 2004, Cairo in 2006, Liverpool in 2007, Hong Kong in 2007, Victoria (Canada) in 2008, Haifa (Israel) in 2009, Buenos Aires in 2010, Chennai (India) in 2011 and Prague in 2012.
-The 2013 ODR Forum will be held in Montreal, June 16-18, 2013.
+Professor Katsh has chaired the International Forums on Online Dispute Resolution, held in Geneva in 2002 and 2003, Melbourne in 2004, Cairo in 2006, Liverpool in 2007, Hong Kong in 2007, Victoria (Canada) in 2008, Haifa (Israel) in 2009, Buenos Aires in 2010, Chennai (India) in 2011, Prague in 2012, Montreal in 2013 and Silicon Valley in 2014.
+ODR 2015 will be held in New York June 3-5, 2015.
 Professor Katsh received the Chancellor's Medal and gave the University of Massachusetts Distinguished Faculty Lecture in October 2006.
-Recent articles include "Technology and the Future of Dispute Systems Design" in the Harvard Negotiation Law Review (2012) (with Orna Rabinovich-Einy) and"Is There An App For That?
-Electronic Health Records (EHRs) And A New Environment Of Conflict Prevention And Resolution," 74 Law and Contemporary Problems 31 (2011).
+Recent articles include "Digital Justice: Reshaping Boundaries in an Onine Dispute Resolution Environment" in the International Journal of Online Dispute Resolution (2014) (with Orna Rabinovich-Einy); "Technology and the Future of Dispute Systems Design" in the Harvard Negotiation Law Review (2012) (with Orna Rabinovich-Einy) and"Is There An App For That?
+Electronic Health Records (EHRs) and A New Environment Of Conflict Prevention And Resolution," 74 Law and Contemporary Problems 31 (2011).

 All rights reserved 2011, the National Center for Technology and Dispute Resolution